 Oblique approaches and elaborate metaphor aren’t that intuitive for him, any more than feelings are for me—but he understands how much the precision of the analogy matters, even if he doesn’t quite get why.

 This is how he explains: “You’re not something totally foreign to other people: you’re based on the same core.
 Maybe your interface isn’t intuitive for most users, and you can’t run all the same software, but for someone willing to put in the time, you’re more versatile and better oriented for a lot of specific advanced functions and customization.”

 I was born onto a bed of privilege.
-I’m of white European descent, and my immigrant ancestors came over the ocean long enough ago that my parents could speak without any trace of dialect to the teachers at my well-funded suburban public school.
+I’m of white European descent, and my immigrant ancestors came over the ocean long enough ago that my parents could speak the exact same dialect as the teachers at my well-funded suburban public school.
 They both had graduate degrees, and our home was full of books.
 I was encouraged towards intellectual pursuits.

 My dad ran his own company when I was growing up.
 We weren’t super rich, but we never went hungry.
 By virtue of that business, I played with computers from an early age, and learned the basics of strategy and sales as far back as I can remember.

 I wasn’t abused or disabled.
 In fact, for an extremely nerdy kid, I didn’t even get picked on all that much.

 I knew that I was a straight boy, because I liked girls.
 A lot.
 Boy, oh, boy, girls were great.

 My TV education on human sexuality was clear.
 There are 5 sharply defined categories.
 Lesbians, straight girls, girls who liked to fool around with other girls sometimes but are actually straight (aka “bi” or “AWESOME”), gay men, and straight men.
 Straight men go with women, and gay men don’t.
 So obviously, I was straight.